Seagate/cortx-motr/doc/Data_Organization.rst

 Metadata containers contain their own metadata (except for integrity metadata) and a root table.
 The following lists the candidates for tables contained in a metadata container object.

 .. image:: Images/Table.PNG

+The current leading candidate for organizing tables is the Berkeley DB5 database.